SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 not contain a space and should be short and not be re-used.
 It may be omitted.
 The reply will contain exactly the same id.

-A SEC-node replies with a ``pong`` message with a `Data report`_ of a null value.
+A SEC node replies with a ``pong`` message with a `Data report`_ of a null value.
-The `Qualifiers`_ part SHOULD only contain the timestamp (as member "t") if the SEC-node support timestamping.
+The `Qualifiers`_ part SHOULD only contain the timestamp (as member "t") if the SEC node supports timestamping.
-This can be used to synchronize the time between ECS and SEC-node.
+This can be used to synchronize the time between ECS and SEC node.
-*remark: The qualifiers could also be an empty JSON-object*
+*remark: The qualifiers could also be an empty JSON-object, indicating lack of timestamping support.*

 For debugging purposes, when *id* in the ``ping`` request is omitted, in the ``pong`` reply there are two spaces after ``pong``.